RWS/studio-api-docs/apiconcepts/filetypesupport/extracting_comments.md

 Add a Helper Function for Generating the Comments
 --

-Below you see the helper function that actually generates the comments in the intermediary (SDL XLIFF) file.
+Below you see the helper function that actually generates the comments in the intermediary (SDLXliff) file.
 When generating a comment through the properties factory you need to provide the following parameters: the comment text, the user who added the comment (in this case we just use a hard-coded string to keep this example simple), and the [Severity](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IComment.yml#Sdl_FileTypeSupport_Framework_NativeApi_IComment_Severity) level, which we set to ```Medium```.

 # [C#](#tab/tabid-4)
 ```cs